 Because a casino marker is normally higher than $650, it will be considered a class D felony.
 If charged as a Class D felony, you could face up to four years in prison and fines up to $5,000 plus restitution for the amount of the check, as well as payment for additional bank fees.

 Understand that failure to pay your casino marker is a very serious crime.

 What is the Bad Check Unit?

 The Bad Check Unit is a division of the Clark County District Attorney’s Office which just handles bad checks, including casino markers.
 This unit is fully funded by retaining 10% of all money it recovers.
 Thus, the Bank Check Unit is highly motivated and will file felony charges against you in order to collect on these debts!
 If a casino wants to prosecute criminally, it will normally present your case to the DA’s Bad Check Unit for prosecution.

 At the very same time, a casino may also send your debt to a collection agency.
 Ultimately, if you ignore any inquiries by the collection agency, they may sue you for the debt that is owed.

 In other words, you may be both prosecuted in criminal court and sued in civil court.
 These are both separate matters that can have major consequences in your life.

 If you receive a letter from the Clark County District Attorney’s Office Bad Check Unit, a collection agency, or a civil complaint arising from a casino marker, please do not ignore it.
 Our office can help you with both criminal and civil problems related to casino markers.
 You may not even have to appear in Court.
-Do not hesitate to call us for a free consultation at 702-405-0001.
-We are standing by to help you.
-All initial consultations are free and confidential.
+Do not hesitate to call us now at (702) 405-0001 to arrange a consultation.